-A world-renowned photographer, Edward Burtynsky creates stunning photos—“reflecting pools of our time”—that explore large-scale social, political, and economic issues, including water, oil, and the upheaval caused by rapid industrialization and climate change.
-On stage, he talks about the connection between art and social change, human nature and consumption, and industry and environment.
+World-renowned photographer Edward Burtynsky creates stunning photos—“reflecting pools of our time”—that explore large-scale social, political, and economic issues, including water, oil, and the upheaval caused by rapid industrialization and climate change.
+On stage, he talks about the connection between art and social transformation, human nature and consumption, and industry and environment.

 “What took out the dinosaurs was a meteor impact … we, the human species, are now that impact.
 Humans are shifting the balance of the planet, and the choice rests within us to destroy it all, or not.”— Edward Burtynsky, The New Yorker

 Edward Burtynsky’s remarkable photographic depictions of global industrial landscapes are included in the collections of over fifty major museums around the world, including the National Gallery of Canada and the Museum of Modern Art in New York.
-His life and work are the subjects of a recent profile in the “World Changers” issue of The New Yorker and of the award-winning documentaries Watermark and Manufactured Landscapes, both directed by Jennifer Baichwal.
+His life and work are the subjects of the award-winning documentaries Watermark and Manufactured Landscapes, both directed by Jennifer Baichwal, as well as numerous magazine profiles, including The New Yorker.
 Watermark was awarded the $100,000 Best Canadian Film Award from the Toronto Film Critics Association.
 His exhibitions, which have all been published as books, include Residual Landscapes, Manufactured Landscapes, Before the Flood, China, Quarries, Australian Minescapes, Oil, and Water.

 “I am not out to tell people a unitary story about what they should do to save the earth but, rather, to give people a picture of what it takes to live the way we do.”— Edward Burtynsky, The New Yorker